-Designed and refined over 10 years, the LANAP technique's specific clinical steps must be performed properly and in precise order to achieve consistent positive outcomes.
+Designed and refined for 10 years, the LANAP technique's specific clinical steps must be performed properly and in precise order to achieve consistent positive outcomes.
 The key steps, in order, make up the patented portion of the technique and are the crux of why the LANAP protocol is so successful.
 The procedure may be performed in all four quadrants in a single appointment, but for patient comfort and case control, laser treatment is typically limited to no more than two non-adjacent quadrants per visit, with several days between visits.

 First, the patient is profoundly anesthetized with local anesthetic so that the patient's pocket depths can be probed down to the level of intra-osseous defects (bone sounding).
-The thin optic fiber is then used parallel to the root surface, to affect the pocket wall.
-Next, an EMS ultrasonic scaler removes calcified plaque and calculus adherent to the root surface.
+The thin optic fiber is then used parallel to the root surface, to effect the pocket wall.
+Next, an EMS ultrasonic scaler removes calcified plague and calculus adherent to the root surface.
 The first pass with the laser, called laser troughing, is accomplished with the short duration pulse.
 The FR pulsed Nd:YAG laser is used to achieve optimal reduction of microbiotic pathogens (antisepsis) within the periodontal sulcus and surrounding tissues.
 Perio pathogens and pathologic proteins are selectively destroyed by the laser's light energy, providing an antiseptic surgical environment that allows healing following the laser hemostasis step.8-15

-The technique uses selective photothermolysis to remove the diseased, infected and inflamed pocket epithelium while preserving healthy connective tissue, literally separating the tissue layers at the level of the rete pegs and ridges.8-11 The practitioner is able to achieve both tissue ablation and antiseptic hemostasis with extreme precision by varying the laser's energy density, pulse duration and rate of repetition.
-The laser assists in the destruction of perio pathogens while preserving the healthy tissue, allowing for less post-operative discomfort and a much shorter post-surgical recovery perception for the patient.
+The technique uses selective photothermolysis to remove the diseased, infected and inflamed pocket epithelium while preserving healthy connective tissue, literally separating the tissue layers at the level of the rete pegs and ridges.
+8-11 The practitioner is able to achieve both tissue ablation and antiseptic hemostasis with extreme precision by varying the laser's energy density, pulse duration and rate of repetition.
+The laser assists in the destruction of perio pathogens while preserving the healthy tissue, allowing for less post-operative discomfort and a much shorter postsurgical recovery perception for the patient.

 At this point, a second pass is completed to finish debriding the pocket and achieve hemostasis with a thermal fibrin clot.
 Gingival tissue is compressed against the root surface as necessary to close the pocket and aid with formation and stabilization of the fibrin clot.
 No sutures or surgical glue is needed.
-Mobile teeth above Class II mobility are splinted.
-Occlusal adjustments are performed to remove interferences, minimize trauma and provide balance to long axis forces and are considered an essential component of the LANAP protocol.
+Mobile teeth above class II mobility are splinted.
+Occlusal adjustments are performed to remove interferences, minimize trauma, and provide balance to long axis forces and are considered an essential component of the LANAP protocol.

 Finally, post-operative instructions specific to the LANAP protocol, diet guidelines and oral hygiene instructions are explained and their importance is stressed, and continued periodontal maintenance is scheduled.
 Patients are monitored at one week, 30 days and then every three months for periodontal maintenance.
-No subsequent probing is performed for at least six months to a year to allow sufficient healing time for the cementum-fiber PDL interface.
+No subsequent probing is performed for at least six months to a year, to allow sufficient healing time for the cementum-fiber PDL interface.

-Harnessing the LANAP Protocol's Results
+Harnessing the LANAP protocol's results

 The availability of a procedure that eliminates cutting and sewing without gum recession is changing the standard of care for periodontitis treatment.
-Not only is there a treatment protocol that is universally accepted by patients, but it also
+Not only is there a treatment protocol that is universally accepted by patients, but it also represents an option that includes both specialists and general practitioners in the solution.
+A general practitioner who may be reluctant to perform invasive surgery may welcome the opportunity to treat such an overwhelming health issue without referring patients elsewhere.
+Alternatively, the LANAP protocol practiced by periodontic specialists, becomes a more attractive referral for general practitioners and their patients.